Visit King & Queen Fish Hatchery

 - Hours: Monday-Friday, 8:00 AM – 3:30 PM

 - Phone: 804-769-3185

 - Map & Directions

-King and Queen Fish Hatchery (KQFH), established in 1939, is a DGIF “warm water” facility located forty miles northeast of Richmond, Virginia in King and Queen County.
-When originally built, the facilities main target species was largemouth bass.
-It played a major role in striped bass restoration in the 1980’s, and American shad in the 1990’s.
-It also produced catfish every Summer/Fall for decades.
-For the last dozen years or so, the types of fish most often requisitioned of the facility are; two strains of striped bass, walleye, three varieties of black bass, crappie, and fathead minnows.
+King and Queen Fish Hatchery (KQFH), established in 1939, is a DWR “warm water” facility located forty miles northeast of Richmond, Virginia in King and Queen County.
+When originally built, the facility’s main target species was largemouth bass.
+It played a major role in striped bass restoration in the 1980s and American shad in the 1990s.
+It also produced catfish every summer/fall for decades.
+For the last dozen years or so, the types of fish most often requisitioned of the facility are: two strains of striped bass, walleye, three varieties of black bass, crappie, and fathead minnows.
 Other species have occasionally also been cultured for the purpose of restoration.

 Hatchery Manager: Chris Dahlem

 Assistant Hatchery Manager: Marcia Davis

 Fish Culturists: Jessica Beach and Charles A. Davis

 Images by: Meghan Marchetti/DWR